County Guide

 East Durham

-East Durham is a historically working-class neighborhood east of downtown that generates a disproportionate share of the city's court filing volume relative to its population.
+East Durham is a historically working-class neighborhood east of downtown that generates a disproportionate share of the city's court filing volume relative to population.
 It is also one of the areas where Durham's Latino community — primarily Mexican and Central American — is most concentrated.
 Name searches anchored to East Durham benefit from checking alternate spellings and hyphenated surnames at above-average rates compared to other Durham neighborhoods.

 Common search scenarios